 - With more people coming to your website, those who’re landing directly via search engines or PPC ads, can check your Facebook page and become FB followers.

-So, getting traffic from Facebook offers multiple advantages to your online store.
+So, getting traffic from Facebook offers multiple advantages to your online business.

 How to Get Started